aspose-barcode/Aspose.BarCode-Products/barcode/sharepoint/_index.md

      Add Barcode Type Column to SharePoint Lists
     </h2>
     <p>
-     Aspose.BarCode for SharePoint makes it easy to add a barcode type column to the SharePoint lists.
-This component also allows you to set the barcode code text using the GUI or by incorporating Service Markers.
+     Aspose.BarCode for SharePoint facilitates adding the barcode type column to SharePoint lists.
+This component also allows setting the barcode input text by using GUI controls or by incorporating Service Markers.
     </p>
    </div>
    <div class="col-lg-12">